Azure/azure-powershell/documentation/migration-guides/Az.9.0.1-migration-guide.md

 ### `Get-AzApiManagement`

-- The type of property 'Sku' of type 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagement' has changed from 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementSku' to 'System.String'.
+- The type of property 'Sku' of type 'PsApiManagement' has changed from 'PsApiManagementSku' to 'System.String'.

 ### `Set-AzApiManagement`

-- The type of property 'Sku' of type 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagement' has changed from 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementSku' to 'System.String'.
+- The type of property 'Sku' of type 'PsApiManagement' has changed from 'PsApiManagementSku' to 'System.String'.
-- The type of property 'Sku' of type 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagement' has changed from 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementSku' to 'System.String'.
+- The type of property 'Sku' of type 'PsApiManagement' has changed from 'PsApiManagementSku' to 'System.String'.

 ### `Restore-AzApiManagement`

-- The type of property 'Sku' of type 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagement' has changed from 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementSku' to 'System.String'.
+- The type of property 'Sku' of type 'PsApiManagement' has changed from 'PsApiManagementSku' to 'System.String'.

 ### `Get-AzApiManagementSsoToken`

-- The type of property 'Sku' of type 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagement' has changed from 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementSku' to 'System.String'.
+- The type of property 'Sku' of type 'PsApiManagement' has changed from 'PsApiManagementSku' to 'System.String'.

 ### `Update-AzApiManagementRegion`

-- The type of property 'Sku' of type 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagement' has changed from 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementSku' to 'System.String'.
+- The type of property 'Sku' of type 'PsApiManagement' has changed from 'PsApiManagementSku' to 'System.String'.
-- The type of property 'Sku' of type 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagement' has changed from 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementSku' to 'System.String'.
+- The type of property 'Sku' of type 'PsApiManagement' has changed from 'PsApiManagementSku' to 'System.String'.
-- No longer supports the type 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementSku' for parameter 'Sku'.
+- No longer supports the type 'PsApiManagementSku' for parameter 'Sku'.

 ### `Backup-AzApiManagement`

-- The type of property 'Sku' of type 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagement' has changed from 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementSku' to 'System.String'.
+- The type of property 'Sku' of type 'PsApiManagement' has changed from 'PsApiManagementSku' to 'System.String'.

 ### `Add-AzApiManagementRegion`

-- The type of property 'Sku' of type 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagement' has changed from 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementSku' to 'System.String'.
+- The type of property 'Sku' of type 'PsApiManagement' has changed from 'PsApiManagementSku' to 'System.String'.
-- The type of property 'Sku' of type 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementRegion' has changed from 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementSku' to 'System.String'.
+- The type of property 'Sku' of type 'PsApiManagementRegion' has changed from 'PsApiManagementSku' to 'System.String'.
-- The type of property 'Sku' of type 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagement' has changed from 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementSku' to 'System.String'.
+- The type of property 'Sku' of type 'PsApiManagement' has changed from 'PsApiManagementSku' to 'System.String'.
 - No longer supports the type 'System.Nullable`1[Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementSku]' for parameter 'Sku'.

 ### `New-AzApiManagement`

-- The type of property 'Sku' of type 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagement' has changed from 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementSku' to 'System.String'.
+- The type of property 'Sku' of type 'PsApiManagement' has changed from 'PsApiManagementSku' to 'System.String'.
 - No longer supports the type 'System.Nullable`1[Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementSku]' for parameter 'Sku'.

 ### `New-AzApiManagementRegion`

-- The type of property 'Sku' of type 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementRegion' has changed from 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementSku' to 'System.String'.
+- The type of property 'Sku' of type 'PsApiManagementRegion' has changed from 'PsApiManagementSku' to 'System.String'.

 ### `Remove-AzApiManagementRegion`

-- The type of property 'Sku' of type 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagement' has changed from 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementSku' to 'System.String'.
+- The type of property 'Sku' of type 'PsApiManagement' has changed from 'PsApiManagementSku' to 'System.String'.
-- The type of property 'Sku' of type 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagement' has changed from 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementSku' to 'System.String'.
+- The type of property 'Sku' of type 'PsApiManagement' has changed from 'PsApiManagementSku' to 'System.String'.

 ### `Get-AzApiManagementNetworkStatus`

-- The type of property 'Sku' of type 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagement' has changed from 'Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementSku' to 'System.String'.
+- The type of property 'Sku' of type 'PsApiManagement' has changed from 'PsApiManagementSku' to 'System.String'.

 ## Az.Attestation